JazzMaster/LazGFX/README.md

 A: Unlike the BGI, SDL uses both 2d AND 3D/OpenGL functions.
 So YES, we can and we WILL extend our code.

 POSTAL2 uses SDL.
-I like "going postal"....
+I like POSTAL2.

 There are two types of physics: